Fallon Henley

-Theresa Schuessler (born September 24, 1994) is an American professional wrestler.
-As of 2022, she is signed to WWE, where she performs on the NXT brand under the ring name Fallon Henley.
-She is a member of the Fatal Influence stable, and is the current WWE Women's Speed Champion in her first reign.
-Further, she is a former one-time NXT Women's North American Champion and a one-time NXT Women's Tag Team Champion (with Kiana James).
+Theresa Schuessler (born September 25, 1994) is an American professional wrestler.
+As of 2022, she is signed to WWE, where she performs on the SmackDown brand under the ring name Fallon Henley.
+She is a member of the Fatal Influence stable and is one-half of the reigning WWE Women's Tag Team Championship alongside her stablemate Lainey Reid in their first reign.
+She is a former one-time NXT Women's North American Champion, a one-time WWE Women's Speed Champion, and a one-time NXT Women's Tag Team Champion.

 Schuessler, under the ring name Tesha Price, previously performed for various promotions, such as All Elite Wrestling (AEW), Shine Wrestling, and World Xtreme Wrestling (WXW).

 Early life

-Theresa Schuessler was born on in Tampa, Florida.
-Schuessler grew up in Chelsea, Michigan, graduated from Chelsea High School in 2012 and left when she was 17 years old for college.
+Theresa Schuessler was born in Tampa, Florida, but moved with her family at the age of one to Chelsea, Michigan owing to her father's work as a pilot.
+Schuessler graduated from Chelsea High School in 2012 and left when she was 17 years old for college.
 She attended the University of South Florida and graduated with a Bachelors in Criminology and a Business certificate.
+Schuessler would pursue a wrestling career in 2015, while finishing her senior year.

 Professional wrestling career

 Early career (2017–2021)

-Schuessler made her professional wrestling debut at an event held by World Xtreme Wrestling (WXW) on June 24, 2017 under the ring name Tesha Price.
+Schuessler made her professional wrestling debut at an event held by World Xtreme Wrestling (WXW) on June 24, 2017, under the ring name Tesha Price.
 On December 16, Price made her Shine Wrestling debut at Shine 47, competing in a battle royal to determine the number one contender for the Shine Championship, which was won by Rain.
 Later that night, she also competed in a four way match against Dynamite DiDi, Kikyo, and Robyn Reid, which would be won by DiDi.

 Price made her All Elite Wrestling (AEW) debut on the November 6, 2020 episode of AEW Dark in a match against Big Swole, which she lost.
 She made her AEW Dynamite debut on December 9, where she lost to Abadon.
 She went on to have 21 matches in AEW from 2020 to 2021.
 On December 15, 2021, it was announced she would no longer take independent bookings.